Magnification: 10x (fixed)

 Performance Test: 10X42 - The Standard or The Advanced?

-10×42 binos are seen as “standard” or as an entry-level optic amongst some optics snobs.
-But, if you know anything, you’ll understand that it’s about being activity specific for your needs.
+10x42 binoculars are seen as "standard" or as an entry-level optic among some optics snobs.
+But, if you know anything, you'll understand that it's about being activity specific for your needs.
 The Nitro line of optics claims to be The Advanced series, and so we put it to the test.

 I’ve taken the Nitro out more than once before writing up this field test review.
 The first time was a bit of a flop because I couldn't figure out how to unlock the diopter.